Why should you get tested for Chlamydia & Gonorrhea?

 - Because you can transmit your infection to partners at this time, you should abstain from sexual activity until after treatment.
 You should also inform all current and past sexual partners about your results so they know to get tested as well.

-What are the signs and symptoms in men and women?
+What are the signs and symptoms of chlamydia and gonorrhea in men and women?

 - Abnormal discharge

 - Painful periods